sujaypatil96/RNAseq_tutorial/README.md

 - Limit FPKM list to genes selected from step 1.

 - Make a Heatmap, Dendrogram, and PCA plot(s) of the filtered FPKM values – For dendrogram and PCA plot, plot SAMPLES not GENES.
 For Heatmap you can plot SAMPLES, GENES or BOTH.
-<span style="color:red">[Understand how the samples cluster using these plots.
+\[Understand how the samples cluster using these plots.
 Do they group the way you would expect based on the conditions?
-What is your interpretation of this view of the data?]</span>
+What is your interpretation of this view of the data?]

 <hr>
 ##### Module 2
-Note: The steps in this module are not necessary, but can be useful to help identify the best aligner for your pipeline.
+> Note: The steps in this module are not necessary, but can be useful to help identify the best aligner for your pipeline.

 ### 7. **HiSat2 or STAR comparison**
 - Choose 3-4 of your samples.
 Align with HiSat2 or STAR.
 Compare alignment metrics with TopHat2 output for these same files.
 - Should include graphs (of your choice) comparing mean for both methods evaluating: